St. Patrick’s Day Snacks

 Our cook makes a very special lunch on St. Paddy’s Day- green macaroni and cheese, just add green food coloring to the mixture.
 We also have green Jell-O and green juice.
 Just before lunch, we read “Green Eggs and Ham” we have been doing this for 20 years, the kids have always loved it!

 First, you make a rainbow out of construction paper.
 For the pot of gold you get a cupcake holder gold one then you fill them up with corn pops cereal.

 I take shamrock material and cut it into squares.
 I then fill t with a little handful of M&Ms or sweet tarts, whatever works for you.
 Then tie off the top with a nice green ribbon.
-This works nice since you can’t find much Candy out there for St. Patrick’s day.
+This works nicely since you can’t find much Candy out there for Saint Paddy’s Day.
 I like to put it in their grab bags to go home from the party we have each year.
 Also works well for any holiday!

 Sprinkle green sugar on miniature marshmallows.
 Tell the kids the Little Green men got scared and dropped their green dust on them.
 Eat for a snack!

 Empty a box of lime Jell-O (it is white prior to mixing) into a jar with holes at the top( I found one at the Dollar Store).
 Slice apples making sure each is slightly damp.
 I wrap the green paper around the jar with “Leprechaun Dust” written on it.
 After searching for the jar, each student sprinkles some dust on their apples.
 Once the Jell-O hits the wet apples, it turns green.

 In a blender: vanilla ice cream, milk, and mint extract.
 Enjoy!